 More than likely just a personal issue, but I also feel the song choices within the film were very poor.
 As a large number of songs from the indie band: ‘Die Antwoord’ are used throughout the film, all of which just don’t fit with the pacing or tone of the film at all.
 In addition to this, the fact that their characters share the real-life names as the actors portraying them as already mentioned, just makes the entire thing very confusing.

-I’m still not entirely sure what I think of: ‘Chappie’.
-Whilst it definitely has many flaws and is easily Blomkamp’s weakest film in my opinion.
+To conclude, I’m still not entirely sure what I think of: ‘Chappie.’
+As whilst it definitely has many flaws and is easily Blomkamp’s weakest film in my opinion.
 The film still has certain elements I really enjoy, as some of the cinematography, action scenes and CG effects still impress me to this day, and all display that this director still has a keen eye for visuals.
 But his storytelling really does need to show improvement in the future.
 Regardless of this, I hope Blomkamp gets another shot at directing again.
-But for now, ‘Chappie’ is unfortunately, a 4/10.
+Final Rating: 4/10.